Get Your Business Dispute Case Packet — Skip the $14K Lawyer

 Arbitration War Story: The Columbus Cotton Co. vs. Southern Freight Logistics

 In the summer of 2023, a seemingly straightforward business deal between two longtime partners in Columbus, Georgia, spiraled into a contentious arbitration case that tested the resilience of local commerce.
-Columbus Cotton Co., a family-run textile supplier, and Southern Freight Logistics, a regional trucking and warehousing company, had collaborated for over a decade.
+Columbus Cotton Co., a family-run textile supplier, and Southern the claimant, a regional trucking and warehousing company, had collaborated for over a decade.
 But a single missed shipment in April 2023 triggered a dispute that would echo through the business community.

 The crux of the conflict revolved around a contract worth $375,000, signed in February 2023.
 Southern Freight agreed to handle the transportation and 30-day warehousing of Columbus Cotton’s expanded line of fabrics destined for several Southeast retailers.
 The contract stipulated strict delivery deadlines and penalties for late shipments, given that retail orders were seasonal and time-sensitive.